emmawirtt/cauinnovationlab/index.md

 ---
 # Welcome to the Innovation Lab at Clark Atlanta University

-Welcome!
-On this website you will have access to everything the innovation lab has to offer
+:grin: Welcome!
+On this website you will have access to everything the innovation lab has to offer :grin:

 From learning more about programming languages, to finding a mentor, to learning more about jobs at Dell, we have it all!

-Stay for a bit and explore!
+:hugs: Stay for a bit and explore! :hugs:

+HEYEYYYEO8

 <h1 align="center" style="color: rgb(0, 68, 124);"> Top Featured Certifications </h1>